the name conjures up magical images of tropical beaches and sun drenched vacations.

 sets them apart from the mainland as a leisure destination.

-soon became an official U.S. territory and, a few decades later, was the reason
+became an official U.S. territory in the early 20th century and, a few decades later, was the reason

 the U.S. entered World War II, following the Japanese attack on an American naval